frestyl/queryalize/README.markdown

 **Queryalize** lets you use Rails 3 to build queries just like with `ActiveRecord::QueryMethods`, except you can serialize the end result.
-This is useful for running queries that potentially return large result sets in the background use something like Resque or Delayed::Job.
+This is useful for running queries that potentially return large result sets in the background using something like Resque or Delayed::Job.

 Normally, using `ActiveRecord::QueryMethods`, you build queries like this: